CanobbioE/hugo-blog/content/posts/redis-as-distributed-lock/redis-as-distributed-lock.md

 		end`
 ```

-Before we can use these scripts, we first need to do some interface magic around the package `"github.com/go-redis/redis"`:
+Before using these scripts, we need to do some interface magic around the `"github.com/go-redis/redis"` package:

 ```golang
 package infrastructure